itispaleocapa/tweetmachine/README.md

 # TweetMachine

+Read [this post](https://blog.chiodini.org/2015/04/26/tweetmachine.html) to understand what Tweetmachine is.

+The following paragraph describes software setup.

 ### Step by step guide
 This guide assumes you're using a Debian-like distribution (e.g., Raspbian).
 However, it should be easily adaptable for other Linux distributions.
 - Install git